summa-dev/summa-aggregation/README.md

 ### Preparing Docker Swarm Mode

 You can initialize your Docker environment in Swarm mode, which is essential for managing a cluster of Docker nodes as a single virtual system.

+Note that setting up Swarm mode may not work well depending on the OS, as network configurations differ across operating systems.

 1. **Activate Swarm Mode on the Main Machine**: